 How to Sell Art at Open Studios

-Not surprisingly, a good percentage of visitors gravitate toward studios where art's for sale at affordable prices.
-Why?
-Because a major reason they're there in the first place is they believe they can buy art cheaper than they can at galleries-- and they're usually right, or at least they should be.
-So here's tip one: Artists who realize that open studio goers tend to have modest budgets and tend to be value buyers stand better chances of making sales than artists who price comparably to gallery retail.
-Know that there's absolutely nothing wrong with giving buyers bargains, and with moving your art out of the studio and into the public where even more people can see it-- and making money at the same time.
-(Remember-- your art is your business card, and the main way people discover and learn about you is by seeing your art first in someone's home, office, business, or gallery).
+Which brings us to helpful hint number one: Artists who tend to price their art reasonably because they know open studio goers tend to have modest budgets stand better chances of making sales than artists who price higher or closer to gallery retail.
+Know going in that there's absolutely nothing wrong with giving buyers bargains and moving your art out of the studio and into the homes or offices of these lucky new owners.
+You make money, you get your art out into the public where even more people will see it, and you make buyers happy.
+Its a win/win all the way around.
+Remember-- your art is your business card and one of the main ways new buyers discover and learn about you is by first coming into contact with your art in someone's home, office, business, art space or gallery.

 Attracting buyers and selling art are arts in and of themselves, and two goals that must be accomplished in order for open studios to be worthwhile and profitable for you.
 So with that in mind, here are some recommended do's and don'ts for your forthcoming open studios adventures...